SkunkHeadedPunk/Mini-Project/README.md

 _File Organization_
 Files are organized by task point numbers as defined in MiniProject.handout.pdf, and named with a short description of their purpose.

-4.2_ArucoDetection: Python SHIFT file implementing Aruco marker (and it's respective quadrant) location
+4.2_ArucoDetection: Python SHIFT file implementing Aruco marker (and it's respective quadrant) location, also includes (but does not implement) functions to write/read to/from Arduino.

 4.3_Spin_Motors.ino: Arduino program for spinning motors using the Pololu motor driver shield and PWM signals.